 Regular attendance is essential to success in school.
 Attendance records are a very important part of a student's permanent record, which is kept in the office files.
 Business and industry carefully examine the school records of applicants for employment.
 Those with records of excessive absences are considered undependable and poor prospects for employment.
 The school recognizes its responsibility of cooperating with the home to encourage regular daily attendance.
-Parents are asked to call before 9:00 A.M. when a student will be absent.
+Parents should call before 9:00 A.M. when a student will be absent.
 If a parent does not call, the school will usually attempt to contact the home to check on the absence.
-Parents are asked to notify the school of additional cell or work numbers to contact them of the absence.